KennethLulie/aws-enterprise-agentic-ai/README.md

 ## 🚀 Enterprise Features Deep Dive

 ### Multi-Tool Orchestration
 The LangGraph agent framework intelligently coordinates multiple tools based on user queries.
 The agent decides which tools to use, in what order, and how to combine their outputs.
-For example, a query like "What's the weather in Austin and how does it compare to our customer data there?" triggers the Weather MCP connection (OpenWeather via MCP demo) alongside the SQL query tool, with the agent synthesizing the results.
+For example, a query like "How did AAPL and MSFT move today and how does that compare to our customer data there?" triggers the Market Data MCP connection (FMP via MCP demo) alongside the SQL query tool, with the agent synthesizing the results.

 ### Advanced RAG (Retrieval-Augmented Generation)
 Beyond basic vector search, this system implements state-of-the-art RAG techniques: